 After the war ended, several architectural parts of the two buildings were used to make up a war memorial on the northern wall of the Acropolis and can still be seen today.

 Skip the Line: Tickets for Acropolis of Athens

 The Golden Age of the Acropolis

 The Golden Age of the Acropolis coincided with the Golden Age of Athens (460-430 BC), when the city was under the rule of Pericles.

 During this time, the popular political leader ordered the construction and renovation of almost all the major temples of the Acropolis, including the iconic Parthenon.

-The colossal project was undertaken by two famous architects named Icitnus and Callicrates and a local sculptor called Phidias.
+The colossal project was undertaken by two famous architects, Icitnus and Callicrates, and a local sculptor, Phidias.

-Soon enough, the Acropolis was transformed yet again taking the familiar form that we still admire today and consider to be the most grandiose achievement of the Classical Period of Athens.
+Soon enough, the Acropolis was transformed again, taking the familiar form that we still admire today and consider the most grandiose achievement of the Classical Period of Athens.